 Don’t let the title fool you…this is NOT pudding!
 It’s a desert made by layering Lady Fingers with rich chocolate filling and served with whipped cream.

-This recipe has been a family tradition since well before I was born.
-I has been handed down from my Great-Great-Grandma, to my Great-Grandma, to my Grandma, to my dad mom, and now to me.
-It has traditionally been the desert served for the men’s birthdays (instead of cake), but in my immediate family, it is the desert served on Christmas Eve.
+Ice Box Pudding has been a family tradition since well before I was born.
+It’s been handed down from my Great-Great-Grandma, to my Great-Grandma, to my Grandma, to my dad mom, and now to me.
+Traditionally the desert served for the men’s birthdays (instead of cake), in my immediate family, it is the desert served on Christmas Eve.
 You see, my dad’s birthday is Christmas Eve.
 My Grandma was adamant that on Christmas Eve they celebrated my dad’s birthday and not Christmas.
 Thus Ice Box Pudding is served on Christmas Eve.

 Somewhere my mom has the recipe written in my Great-Grandma’s handwriting but unfortunately, she couldn’t find it in time for this post.
 Above is the recipe that was handed down to me.
 Written in my mom’s handwriting, laminated, and ringed into a small book full of other family recipes.

-For such a long-standing family tradition, I realized that we had no pictures of our Ice Box Pudding or us eating it!
+For such a long-standing family tradition, I realized that we had no pictures of us eating Ice Box Pudding!
 You’ll have to excuse the lack of photos for this post.
-I had to search the internet high and low to find an example that even remotely looked like our Ice Box Pudding.
-The above is pretty darn close.
-This year I’m determined to get some photos (but not before this post goes up)
+For now you’ll have to settle on a bad photo from my cell phone.
+This year I’m determined to get some photos of us eating it (but not before this post goes up).

 Ok, enough rambling…on to the recipe…

 - 2 Baker semi-sweet chocolate (4 oz)

 - About 1.5 packages of pre-made lady fingers